michal-h21/vim-zettel/README.md

 - `[[` command in the insert mode - create a link to a note.
 It uses FZF for the note searching.

-- `T` command in the nomal mode - yank the current note filename and title as a Vimwiki link
+- `T` command in the normal mode - yank the current note filename and title as a Vimwiki link

+- `gZ` command in the normal mode - replace file path under cursor with Wiki link

 - `:ZettelCapture` - create a new Zettel from a file.
-Usaful for scripting.
+Useful for scripting.
 It can be used in this way

   ```
   vim -c ZettelCapture filename